Tappan Square: History

 The site was founded by the presbyterian ministers John Jay Shipherd and Philo Stewart who declared their new community at the elm on the park's southeast corner.
 The historic elm remained on the square until disease expedited its removal in 1965.
 A year later, Tappan Square was granted landmark status.
 The park is named after Arthur Tappan, a 19th-century abolitionist who financially sustained the college in its early years.
 Initially known as "the Campus," the square was home to several college buildings.
 At the bequest of 1885 alumnus and ALCOA founder Charles Martin Hall, the buildings were removed in order to designate the center of campus as a center for both students and community members.
 To this day, the only structures that remain in the square are the Clark Bandstand and the Memorial Arch.

 The site hosts many events, for both the college and community.
 Among the more common are festivals, bonfires, rallies, concerts, vigils, and marches, but Tappan also provides a home for Commencement, Oberlin Folk Fest, Local Foods Festival, OSCA bonfire, Beltane, and Juneteenth.
 It also houses the Oberlin Rocks, which can be painted on at any time by college students, and a small group of albino squirrels, Oberlin's unofficial mascot.
 Events in Tappan are free and geared toward building community between college students and Oberlin residents.

 The Memorial Arch

 Oberlin College originally included a department of theology, whose students worked as missionaries worldwide.
-One particular common site for Oberlin-trained missions was China's Shansi province.
+One particular common site for Oberlin-trained missions was China's Shanxi province.
 In 1899, several dozen Oberlin missionaries were murdered during the Boxer Rebellion, led by a group of Chinese nationalists.
 Recently, a plaque has been added to the Arch to honor the Chinese nationals who also were killed in the violence.